|Vanuatu Resorts | Vanuatu Islands | Vanuatu Holiday Accommodation|

 The Telecom Sales Office, for faxes and international calls, is located in the Post Office.
 It is open same hours as The Post Office, observing Siesta.

 The Post Office building is on the main street in Port Vila, across the road from Westpac and ANZ banks buildings.
+Both of these are major Australian banks.

 The main Internet Café is in the town, not far from the Post Office building, on the same side of the street.
 It opens 7 days, from 7.30 am to 5.00 pm, without observing Siesta.